moderntribe/moose/docs/composer.md

 options.
 1. Check the plugin files into the repository directly.
 This is the simplest option but is not ideal for a number of reasons, including licensing, security, and ease of management.

+### Creating an auth.json File

+If the plugin maker provides a composer-based installation method, you will likely create an `auth.json` file to store the required credentials.
+This file is used by composer to install the plugin.
+This project provides an auth.json template file that the 1Password CLI can use to automatically generate the required `auth.json` file.
+See the [1Password CLI Docs](./1password-cli.md) for more information on this integration.

+To manually create the `auth.json` file, copy the `auth.template.json` file to `auth.json` and update the placeholder values within the file with the required credentials.

 ## Platform Dependencies